BSidesSF/bsidessf.github.io/_posts/2016-01-12-tickets-on-sale-2016.md

 If you loved BSides SF in 2015, imagine how great it will be in 2016 @ DNA Lounge (with booze)!

-The cost is $25/person.
+The cost is $25/person in advance ($30 at door).
 This includes friends, food, and fun!

 So, head over and [sign-up now](https://www.dnalounge.com/calendar/2016/02-28a.html) to ensure you don't miss out.